-In terms of winners we have four Spades and four Clubs.
-It's pleasing to see that the arithmetic balances - five losers and eight winners.
+In terms of winners we have four Spades, three Clubs and can also make an extra trick by trumping a couple of Hearts in the closed hand.
+It's pleasing to see that the arithmetic balances: five losers and eight winners.
 You may think this is inevitable but we are here to tell you that this is far from the case.